 These are important questions for service members and spouses considering a divorce.
 This section provides answers to these questions and more.

 Where to Divorce?

-All states have their own laws and some can be more favorable than others depending on the circumstances.
-A service member might benefit from filing divorce proceedings in one state while a spouse might benefit from filing in another state.
+All states have their own set of divorce laws.
+Some can be more favorable than others, depending on the circumstances.
+A service member might benefit from filing divorce proceedings in one state, but the other spouse might benefit from filing in another state.
 This is something to speak with a divorce lawyer about.

 Dividing Assets: Pay, Pensions, and Benefits

 Among the most common divorce questions is how courts divide a married couple's property during divorce.
 Military spouses should be aware that the military's pay, pension, and benefits system are unique.

 Divorce courts know how to divide a marital estate, but the details can prove more complicated with military involvement.
 Military personnel should understand that state courts handling their divorce are fully able to do the following:

 - Divide pensions and pay